-The drainage design includes flow control (non-return) valves and sealed covers for the Class I By-Pass Separator and attenuation tank to prevent any surcharging to the onsite drainage system and is therefore defended against any surface water breach and environmental harm.
+The minimum cover level of the manhole chambers for the attenuation tank and Class I By-pass Separator includes a freeboard allowance 0.535m above the 1% AEP flood level and therefore there is no identified undue risk of flooding.
+Furthermore, the drainage design includes flow control (non-return) valves and sealed manhole covers for the attenuation tank and Class I By-Pass Separator to prevent any surcharging to the onsite drainage system and are therefore defended against any surface water breach and environmental harm.